daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_senstivity_labels.md

 In this demo, you show the settings for an existing sensitivity label and the corresponding policy to publish the label.

-1. Open the browser tab for home page of Microsoft Purview.
-If you previously closed it, open a browser tab and enter **https://admin.microsoft.com**.
-Sign in with the admin credentials for the Microsoft 365 tenant provided by the authorized lab hoster (ALH).
-From the left navigation pane of the Microsoft 365 admin center, select **Show all** then select **Compliance**.
-A new browser page opens to the welcome page of the Microsoft Purview compliance portal.

-1. In the left navigation panel, under solutions, expand **Information protection** then select **Overview**.
-The overview page includes information about top sensitivity labels applied to content, top activities detected, locations where sensitivity labels are applied and more.
-    1. On the overview page, you may see a yellow information box indicating that your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
-Select **Turn on now**.
-Once you do this, there can be a delay for the setting to propagate through the system.
+1. Open a new Microsoft Edge browser tab.
+In the address bar, enter **https://purview.microsoft.com**.
+To access the new Microsoft Purview portal, select the box next to where it says, **I agree to the terms of data flow disclosure and Privacy Statements**, then select **Get started**.

+1. From the landing page of the new Microsoft Purview portal, select the **View all solutions** tile, then select the **Information Manager** tile.
+Alternatively, you select **Solutions** from the left navigation panel, then select **Information Protection**.

-1. From the left navigation panel, select **Labels**.
+1. You'll land on the overview page.
+From the left navigation panel, select **Sensitivity labels**.

 1. Some labels have been preconfigured in your Microsoft 365 lab tenant, for your convenience.
 Select the label named **Confidential-Finance**.
 A window opens that provides information about this label.
 Note the settings for this label.
 Select **Edit label** (it may also show as a pencil icon) at the top of the page to view some of the basic configuration settings.
 If you don't see this option, select the ellipsis.
     1. Configuration starts with providing a name and description for your label.
 Don’t change anything.
 Select **Next** at the bottom of the page.